Pelléas et Mélisande (Fauré): Fileuse (andantino quasi allegretto)

 La Fileuse is an orchestral representation of a spinning song.
-The Fauré scholar Jean-Michel Nectoux notes that although Debussy omits it in his operatic version, Mélisande is shown at her spinning wheel in Maeterlinck's play.
+The Fauré scholar Jean-Michel Nectoux notes that, although Debussy omits it in his operatic version, Mélisande is shown at her spinning wheel in Maeterlinck's play.
 A gentle oboe melody is accompanied by the strings, who maintain a theme imitative of spinning.

 Sicilienne (allegro molto moderato)

-The movement although in the traditionally sad key of G minor, represents, in Larner's view, "the one moment of happiness shared by Pelléas and Mélisande".
+The movement, although in the traditionally sad key of G minor, represents, in Larner's view, "the one moment of happiness shared by Pelléas and Mélisande".
 Nectoux writes that although the piece was reused from an earlier work (incidental music to Molière's Le Bourgeois Gentilhomme) very few people would guess that it was not composed for Pelléas and Mélisande, so appropriate is it to its purpose.
 This is the movement of the suite that differs least from Koechlin's London score; Fauré made only minor textual amendments to it.

-Mort de Mélisande (molto adagio)
+La mort de Mélisande (molto adagio)

 The last movement, in D minor, is inescapably tragic, with a theme of lamentation for clarinets and flutes.
 There are echoes of Mélisande's song throughout the movement.
 The opening theme returns fortissimo on the strings "before a last echo of the song and a sadly modal approach on solo flute to the final chord" (Larner).
 This movement was played at Fauré's own funeral.